 Median Annual Salary for Senior Programmers in Brazil

-A senior software engineer's median annual salary working remotely from Brazil for a US company is roughly 84 thousand USD.
+A senior software engineer's expected median annual salary working remotely from Brazil for a US company is roughly 84,000 USD.
 Working in a country with lower living costs makes a salary of that size go much further than if you lived in more expensive LATAM countries such as Chile or Brazil's neighbor, Uruguay.

 This is in part because companies haven't been able to keep up with the pace at which the demand for higher compensation is being requested.
 In turn, the job market is becoming more competitive.
 Companies are now seeking higher-skilled professionals from around the world.